DynamicDevices/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 then it will resulting static asset like .html, .js, .css file in `dist/` folder. later we will use the `dist/` directory for the root of the each port in nginx config.

+**NOTE** I don't really understand what this means or why it is needed.
+I looked in hubs and I had files in `dist/` from my GitHub CI builds but I tried running it again.
+I didn't have the files in `dist/` for Spoke so I ran it in there and it seemed to build them.
+I don't have a hubs admin folder so I assume this is something to do with the modification below???

 #### Additional modification for hubs admin.
 [See this first](https://github.com/albirrkarim/mozilla-hubs-installation-detailed#46-run-hubs-admin)

 modify the reticulum.